New U.S. tariffs on French, German aircraft parts, wines to start Tuesday

 Airbus said USTR’s expansion of tariffs to include aircraft components made in France and Germany was “counterproductive” and would wind up harm U.S. workers at its Mobile, Alabama site where it assembles A320 and A220 aircraft.

-The measure will hit A320 production which relies on components from France and Germany, while the A220 production does not, according to an Airbus spokesman.
+The measure will hit A320 production which uses components from France and Germany, while the A220 production does not, according to an Airbus spokesman.
+Airbus delivered more than 40 A320 Family planes from Mobile in 2020, but the number will be lower this year due to the pandemic, a spokesman said.

 The initial impact may be muted since aerospace companies generally procure large components such as wings and fuselages well in advance to ensure smooth production flows.